-The new landmark Transit Center at First and Mission streets in San Francisco features an elevated Bus Deck for AC Transit and other regional carriers (and initially intercity bus operators), ground floor transit amenities and below-grade levels serving Caltrain and future high speed rail.
-The Transit Center will include retail shops, entertainment, conference, educational and cultural space.
+The new landmark Transit Center at First and Mission Streets in San Francisco features an elevated Bus Deck for AC Transit and other regional carriers (and initially intercity bus operators), ground floor transit amenities and below-grade levels serving Caltrain and future California High-Speed Rail.
+The Transit Center will include retail shops, entertainment, and conference, educational and cultural space.

 Folsom Street will be the centerpiece of the new Transbay neighborhood and will feature widened sidewalks for easy pedestrian access, street side cafes and marketplaces with above ground housing and views of the San Francisco Bay.